arthipesa/nate/CONTRIBUTING.md

 * Fork, then clone the repo:

     git clone git@github.com:your-username/nate.git

+    Note that after forking the project and cloning your fork to your local, install the editor using the installation procedure (1st npm install, 2nd bower install and 3rd grunt) before syncing your project to the main stream master.
+If this is not done, grunt will fail.

 * Make your changes(accompanied with appropriate tests) in a new git branch: